Services

 • Digital platforms or tools used

-Even if you'd give students a chance to ask during the lectures and by email, it is recommended to offer an anonymous channel for giving feedback, too.
+Even if you give students a chance to give feedback during the lectures and by email, it is also recommended to offer a channel where the feedback and the feedback-giver cannot be connected.
 We come from different backgrounds, and for some students approaching the teacher is out of the question, or giving feedback can involve a fear of losing face.

 Questions requiring a more holistic development approach are best left in the end-of-the-course feedback survey.
 This kind of topics might be difficult to change during the same course implementation.
 It may also be easier for the students to assess them at the end of the course.